 apt-get install iftop

-yum install epel-release yum install iftop
+yum install epel-release

-The output of the command will look like this:
+The output will look similar to this: